 Socialising can be exhausting for a person with autism.
 Ensuring that the person is able to take regular breaks from socialising can go a long way to helping them to feel welcome and understood in social situations.

 Social stories™ are useful tools to explain what to do and what not to do in specific situations.
-Comic strip conversations can help a person to understand what others think of what the person has done and what the person with autism can do instead.
+Comic strip conversations can help a person to understand what others think of what the person has done and what the autistic person can do instead.
 Role play can help a person to learn how to respond in specific situations, and practice in a safe environment.
-Peer mentoring can allow a person with autism to learn about social interaction from a sympathetic and understanding peer.
+Peer mentoring can allow a autistic person to learn about social interaction from a sympathetic and understanding peer.
 The methods you use should be tailored to the needs and abilities of the person you are supporting.

-People with autism may have more than one special interest, and some people have a range of different interests over their lifetimes.
+Autistic people may have more than one special interest, and some people have a range of different interests over their lifetimes.

-There have been instances where a person with autism has got in trouble with the law due to their special interest.
+There have been instances where a autistic person has got in trouble with the law due to their special interest.
 For example, Gary McKinnon’s interest in UFOs led him to hack into a US military computer network.
 If you are concerned that the special interests of the person you are supporting could get them into trouble, it is important for you to discuss this with them and put in place tools to help them to know what they can and cannot do.

 Give the person you support plenty of time to spend on their special interest, as it is a source of happiness for them.
 Incorporate their special interests into other activities to motivate them.
 Do not use the withdrawal of a special interest as a punishment.

-People with autism can be over- or under-sensitive to any of their senses including: Touch, Sound, Sight, Taste, Smell, Balance (vestibular) and awareness of where your body is in space (proprioception).
+Autistic people can be over- or under-sensitive to any of their senses including: Touch, Sound, Sight, Taste, Smell, Balance (vestibular) and awareness of where your body is in space (proprioception).